springernature/vpat/springer-nature-link.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-This product contains content that is rendered in two separate, inconsistent designs.
-The designs have different navigation methods, within the same collections of pages.
+Most pages in this product have consistent navigation methods across collections of pages.
 <br><br>
-All pages in this product <strong>except</strong> A-Z index pages are in the new design.
-We are in the process of transferring all content from the old design to the new design.
-When the transfer process is complete, the navigation methods across this product will be broadly consistent.
+A-Z index pages for journals and books have different navigation methods than the majority of the site.
+We are working on making the navigation methods on these pages consistent with the wider site.
 <br><br>
 Pages that deal with sensitive information (e.g. payment pages) have intentionally simpler designs, and do not share the same navigation system as the main site.
 The navigation of each of these sets of pages is internally consistent.
 </td>